lmammino/judo-heroes/README.md

 ## 😱 NEW VERSION AVAILABLE

-A new version of the codebase is available in a new dedicated repository: https://github.com/lmammino/judo-heroes-2
+A new version of the codebase is available in a dedicated repository: https://github.com/lmammino/judo-heroes-2

 The new version includes the following changes and improvements: